KHMuller/khmuller.github.io/index.md

 - After four "pomodoros," take a longer break (15-30 minutes).
 - Repeat the process until the task is completed.

-### Updates w/ Potential SEO Impact
+### Dates, Updates w/ Potential SEO Impact
+- **Feb 11, 2023** - Updated parks pages in muuuh.com.
+Added info about author, last mod, expertise.
 - **Jan 18, 2023** - Changed titles and descriptions of all stream videos about parks (6).
 - **Jan 18, 2023** - Added embedded Stream Video to a selection of parks.
 - **Jan  6, 2023** - Started to use OpenAI for inspirations.
 - **Sep 21, 2022** - Dropped bot instructions from html head in all park pages muuuh.com.
 - **Sep 18, 2022** - Added maps and photography tips to park pages in muuuh.com.
 - **Sep  2, 2022** - Updated SN GatsbyJS article, curious how long it takes to escape "Crawled - currently not indexed" container.
 - **Sep  1, 2022** - Dropped Fauna Flora section from muuuh.com and replaced with a limited list of species with focus on photography and video recording.
 - **Aug 20, 2022** - Fauna Flora Photography.
 Removed all pages of species not yet completed.
 Remaining 645 pages.
 - **Aug 17, 2022** - Added hreflang meta link tag with faunaflora.photography